RCP: A Low-overhead Reversible Coherence Protocol: ISLE Security Properties

-{\bf MuonTrap~\cite{ainsworth2020muontrap}}.
+{\bf MuonTrap~\cite{ainsworth2020muontrap}: \rev{correct with low overhead}}.
 It uses an L0 cache to keep the speculatively accessed data in restrictive cases when coherence state changes are not exposed.
 The basic design degrades an MESI protocol to MSI.
-To benefit from $E$ state, MuonTrap introduces $SE$ state in L0.
+To recover the benefit from $E$ state, MuonTrap introduces $SE$ state in L0.
 A line is brought to L0 as $SE$ by $SpecRd$ when a $Rd$ would have brought it to L1 as $E$.
 It ``behaves like S to the coherence protocol'', but when the $SpecRd$ is committed, an ``asynchronous upgrade'' is performed to invalidate the other copies so that the line can be install in L1 as $E$.
-Figure~\ref{fig:exist_problems} (d) shows how the previous example works in MuonTrap.
-We can see that while $P_2$ and $P_3$ have the same behavior as no $SpecRd$ from $P_1$, thanks to the L0, but when $P_1$'s $SpecRd$ becomes safe, it causes different effects than a normal $Rd$ (violating Property 1).
-The asynchronous upgrade operation makes every line brought into L0 cache by $SpecRd$ behave like writes---not only introducing more invalidation traffic, but may creating potential side channels.
+Figure~\ref{fig:exist_problems} (d) shows how the previous example works in MuonTrap. $P_2$ and $P_3$ have the same behavior as no $SpecRd$ from $P_1$, thanks to the L0. \rev{In contrast, when $P_1$'s $SpecRd$ becomes safe, it causes different effects than a normal $Rd$: the asynchronous upgrade operation makes every line brought into L0 cache by (safe) $SpecRd$ behave like writes.
+Even though the behavior is different, MuonTrap is still a correct ISLE implementation with low overhead.
+It is a smart idea to not require the same behavior as a non-speculative load so that the design of the protocol is more flexible. }

+\rev{{\bf{\projectname}: correct with low overhead}. \projectname satisfies the three properties and an {\em additional ``overcapture'' requirement}: for the correct speculated load, \projectname exhibits the {\em same} behavior as a non-speculative load.
+In a sense, \projectname is correct but more conservative than MuonTrap.
+We made the design choice because enforcing the property is more natural in our framework.
+We believe \projectname is still an important contribution because (1) the design is completely different from all prior schemes; (2) it further makes the correct and incorrect speculation indistinguishable.
+While there is no attack leveraging the difference between correct and incorrect speculation, but a scheme that close such difference may avoid potential future vulnerabilities more easily. }

-Both CleanupSpec and MuonTrap stall a speculative load when it is about to change a remote L1 cache copy from $M/E$ to $S$, shown in Figure~\ref{fig:exist_problems} (e).
-It is to defend Attack 2: attacker $P_1$ first performs a write to install the line in $M$ in $C_{1,1}$, it tries to infer whether $P_2$ will speculatively access it.
-If so, a protocol without protection will change the state $M$ in $C_{1,1}$ to $S$ and $C_{1,2}$ will get the line in $S$ (shown in parentheses).
-The attacker can later detect the state change by longer write latency.
-It explains why the $SpecRd$ in $P_2$ needs to be stalled.
-We indicate the behaviors of \projectname for Attack 1\&2 in Figure~\ref{fig:exist_problems} (f)(g)(h), which ensure the {\em complete state reversal and the exact same timing and data sources for non-speculative accesses}.
-They will be discussed in Section~\ref{sec_analysis}.
+\rev{It is worth noting that a design difference does affect performance overhead.} Both CleanupSpec and MuonTrap stall a forwarded request of $SpecRd$ when it is about to change a remote L1 cache copy from $M/E$ to $S$, shown in Figure~\ref{fig:exist_problems} (e). \projectname avoids such stall with the non-interference property.
+The behaviors of \projectname for Attack 1\&2 are shown in Figure~\ref{fig:exist_problems} (f)(g)(h), which will be discussed in Section~\ref{sec_analysis}.